maximilien/musings/blogs/cloud_foundry/cf_service_keys.md

         },
         "service_instance_url": "/v2/service_instances/4c0025a1-46b7-4843-97a9-1a406e4ae950"
       }
-    }
+    },
+    [...],
   ]
 }
 ```

 ## Delete

-The Service Key can be deleted by using HTTP DELETE opeartion on service_keys endpoint.
+A Service Key can be deleted by using HTTP DELETE opeartion on `/service_keys` endpoint.
 Currently Space Manager and Auditor are not authorized to perform delete operation.
 Only Admin and Space Developer have this permission.

 ```
 DELETE /v2/service_keys/d323f959-73bb-4fd8-b2b7-164677a4650c